transposit/transposit-js-sdk/docs/react-tutorial.md

 <img src="https://www.transposit.com/img/transposit-logo-black.png" width="182px" alt="Transposit"/>

-# React Quickstart
+# React Tutorial

 Build a web app using [React](https://reactjs.org/) and [Netlify](https://www.netlify.com/) as the frontend, and [Transposit](https://www.transposit.com/) as the backend.

 > If you're new to Transposit, browse [its quickstart](https://www.transposit.com/docs/get-started/quickstart/).
-This React quickstart will assume basic familiarity with the product.
+This React tutorial will assume basic familiarity with Transposit.

 # Set up Transposit